Agegraphic dark energy from entropy of the anti-de Sitter black hole: Introduction

 \section{Introduction}

-Observational data confirm that the universe has been undergoing a phase of accelerated expansion~\cite{Perlmutter1999, Riess1998, Spergel2003, Spergel2007, Tegmark2004, Eisenstein2005}.
-Why the universe is undergoing accelerated expansion in its present epoch remains one of the most enduring mysteries in cosmological research.
-To explain this phenomenon, dark energy has been proposed.
-The simplest candidate of dark energy is $\Lambda$CDM model.
-Although the $\Lambda$CDM model matches current cosmological observations~\cite{Planck2020} quite well, it faces the fine-tuning problem~\cite{Weinberg1989} and the coincidence problem~\cite{Steinhardt1999}.
-Therefore, many dark energy models have been proposed to explain the current accelerated expansion, with major models including quintessence~\cite{Wetterich1988,Ratra1988,Caldwell1998}, phantom~\cite{Caldwell2002,Caldwell2003}, quintom~\cite{Feng2005,Feng2006,Guo2005}, k-essence~\cite{Chiba2000, Armendariz2001}, Chaplygin gas~\cite{Kamenshchik2001}, agegraphic dark energy~\cite{Cai2007,Wei2007,Wei2008}, and holographic dark energy~\cite{Cohen1999,Hsu2004,Li2004,Wang2017}.
+Observations confirm that the universe is currently undergoing accelerated expansion~\cite{Perlmutter1999, Riess1998, Spergel2003, Spergel2007, Tegmark2004, Eisenstein2005}, yet the underlying cause remains one of cosmology's central mysteries.
+To account for this phenomenon, dark energy has been proposed, with the simplest candidate being the $\Lambda$CDM model.
+Although $\Lambda$CDM agrees well with present observations~\cite{Planck2020}, it suffers from fine-tuning~\cite{Weinberg1989} and coincidence problems~\cite{Steinhardt1999}.
+This has motivated a variety of alternative dark energy models, including quintessence~\cite{Wetterich1988,Ratra1988,Caldwell1998}, quintom~\cite{Feng2005,Feng2006,Guo2005}, phantom~\cite{Caldwell2002,Caldwell2003}, k-essence~\cite{Chiba2000, Armendariz2001}, agegraphic dark energy (ADE)~\cite{Cai2007,Wei2007,Wei2008}, and holographic dark energy (HDE)~\cite{Cohen1999,Hsu2004,Li2004,Wang2017}.

-A viable dark energy model must account for both the current accelerated expansion and the complete cosmic evolutionary sequence.
-Specifically, the universe requires an initial radiation dominated epoch, followed by a matter dominated epoch enabling large-scale structure formation, and culminating in dark energy dominance.
-To characterize the evolutionary behavior of a given cosmological model, dynamical analysis is applied.
-This method identifies critical points in the phase space where a stable fixed point, which is an attractor, represents dark energy dominated epoch, while the sequence of cosmological stages are marked by other key points~\cite{Bahamonde2018}.
-When this method is applied to HDE models, it has achieved significant success~\cite{Setare2009, Liu2010, Banerjee2015, Mahata2015, Mishra2019, Bargach2019, Tita2024, Huang2019a, Ebrahimi2020, Astashenok2023, Huang2021, Srivastava2021}.

-The holographic dark energy (HDE)~\cite{Hsu2004, Horvat2004, Li2004}, which is based on the holographic principle, posits that the maximum information entropy of a region is bounded by its surface area~\cite{Witten1998, Bousso2002} and is another prominent candidate of dark energy.
-When the Bekenstein entropy is chosen as horizon entropy and the Hubble horizon as infrared(IR) cutoff, the primary HDE was proposed~\cite{Cohen1999,Hsu2004,Li2004}.
-However, the primary HDE cannot describe the whole evolution of the universe~\cite{Li2004, Wang2017}.
-To solve this problem, different IR cutoffs and interactions between dark matter and dark enegry are taken into consideration, leading to the proposal of different HDE models~\cite{Wang2017}.